mrfawy/ModernEnigma/README.md

     * l2 Cipher mapper as a rotor like above
     * Number of ways to select active signals of size s= C(64,s)

-* You can calculate the total key space and the different possible machine configurations , but don't let the number deceive you , it only works if you are trying a brute force attack .Accrdoing to Schneier's Law "Any person can invent a security system so clever that he or she can't imagine a way of breaking it.", which means that people create a cipher that they themselves can't break, and then use that as evidence they've created an unbreakable cipher.Also According to Kerckhoffs's principle "A cryptosystem should be secure even if everything about the system, except the key, is public knowledge".That's why we are still Investigating the weaknesses of this tool.
+* You can calculate the total key space and the different possible machine configurations , but don't let the number deceive you , it only works if you are trying a brute force attack .According to Schneider’s Law "Any person can invent a security system so clever that he or she can't imagine a way of breaking it.", which means that people create a cipher that they themselves can't break, and then use that as evidence they've created an unbreakable cipher.
+Also According to Kerckhoffs's principle "A cryptosystem should be secure even if everything about the system, except the key, is public knowledge”.
+That’s why we are still investigating the weaknesses of this tool.
 * Deriving A key size :
-    *To encrypt/decrypt a signle level 2 machines are needed *for each machine we need :
+    *To encrypt/decrypt a single level 2 machines are needed *for each machine we need :
         * n bits to represent n cipher rotors orders, and offsets
         * l1 bits to represent l2 cipher rotors orders, and offsets